Accenture/mercury/guides/CHAPTER-8.md

 If you are not using Docker or Kubernetes, you need to change the "server.port" parameter of the second instance to 8081 so that the two application instances can run in the same laptop.

 ## Launch the rest-spring-example and lambda-example with kafka

 Let's run the rest-spring-example and lambda-example applications with Kafka connector turned on.

-For demo purpose, the rest-spring-example and lambda-example are pre-configured with "kafka-connector" and "hazelcast-connector".
+For demo purpose, the rest-spring-example and lambda-example are pre-configured with "kafka-connector".
 If you do not need these libraries, please remove them from the pom.xml built script.

 Since kafka-connector is pre-configured, we can start the two demo applications like this: